harvardinformatics/cactus-snakemake/README.md

 ## Usage

-Each pipeline has a different [config file](config-templates/) that is required to specify input and output options and cluster resource specifications.
+Each pipeline has a different [config file](config-templates/) that is required to specify input and output options and cluster resources.

 With the config file setup, the pipelines are generally run as: